 Last year, NC State hosted the inaugural Women in the Environment Conference, an innovative educational event designed to introduce young women and non-binary identified individuals to potential careers in the environmental field, from forest management to paper science and engineering.
 Attendees left the conference powered with the tools, knowledge and insight to be leaders for change and progress in a rapidly evolving world.

-We are excited about hosting the event again in the Summer of 2020, so check back in late Fall for updated dates and times.
+We are excited about hosting the event again in the Summer of 2020, so check back for updated dates and times.

 Join Our Pack

 NC State’s College of Natural Resources is ranked the 6th best college in the nation to study conservation and natural resources.

 - Heard from key note speakers

 - Attended “Hot Topic” environmental presentations led by women working in the fields of climate change, sustainable materials, urban wildlife, renewable energy and more.